-Prerequisite: Prerequisites: EDFE 120 or EDFE 125 and EDSE 550.
+Prerequisite: Application for Graduate Licensure Admission to PTEP; and EDSE 550.
 Integration of theoretical and practical considerations involved in collaborating with families, service providers, and agencies.

 EDSE 652 - Auditory Skill Development: Deaf/Hard of Hearing (3)

 Develop the knowledge and skills to assess and to teach auditory skill development to individuals who are deaf or hard of hearing.
 Field experience required.